Abdelpakey/Install-CUDA--cuDNN-Tensorflow-on-Ubuntu-16/README.md

   conda install -c anaconda pyopengl  (https://anaconda.org/anaconda/pyopengl)

 An NVIDIA GPU with a compute capability of 3.0 or higher.
-I'll be using a GTX 1050 Ti hooked up externally to a thinkpad T420s through the express card port Python installed.
+I'll be using a TITAN XP GPU
-Ubuntu comes with python already installed but I will be using anaconda Overview
+Ubuntu comes with python 2.7 already installed but I will be using anaconda Overview

     Step 1: Update your GPU driver (should be higher than version 390)